 7. The load balancing algorithms are implemented to allocate 8. the tasks of a parallel program to workstations.
 9. Multicomputer with dynamic load balancing allocates or reallocates the resources at runtime based on task information.
 In our approach Dynamic Load Balancing Algorithm is implemented to multicomputer based on resource type policy [6].
 Load balancing feature can prove invaluable for handling occasional peak loads of activity in parts of a vast organization.
 There are important issues in Load Balancing [4, 6].
 An unexpected peak can be routed to relatively idle machines in the Grid.
 And if the Grid is already fully utilized, the lowest priority work being performed on the Grid can be temporarily suspended or even cancelled and performed again later to make room C. Grid Simulation for the higher priority work.
-Load balancing should take In order to evaluate the performance of Grid resource change the load configuration in Grid environment.
+Load balancing should take In order to evaluate the performance of Grid resource place when the scheduler schedules the task to all management and application scheduling algorithms, we change the load configuration in Grid environment.
 The